billyjbryant/hackerone_mcp_server/README.md

 hackerone_specific_rules:
   report_triage:
     classification_questions:
-      - "Does this affect customer data?"
+      - 'Does this affect customer data?'
-      - "Is this exploitable in our production environment?"
+      - 'Is this exploitable in our production environment?'
-      - "What is the CVSS score based on our infrastructure?"
+      - 'What is the CVSS score based on our infrastructure?'
-      - "Are there compensating controls in place?"
+      - 'Are there compensating controls in place?'
 ```

 #### 3. **Configure Severity Rules**